 Protect from direct sunlight - Your wood floor may change color or fade due to exposure to direct sunlight.
 The sun's UV rays accelerate the oxidation and aging of wood, so periodically rearranging your furniture and closing the curtains during intense periods of sunlight can help minimize the problem.

 Don't use oil soaps - There are many over-the-counter oil-based soaps and wax-based cleaning products that may damage or dull the finish of your wood floor.
 The best suggestion is to only use the manufacturer's recommended cleaning products on your hardwood flooring.

 Never wax a urethane wood finish - If your hardwood floor has a polyurethane finish, never use a paste wax on the floor's surface.
 A paste wax may form a sticky film on your floor and allow tracked-in dirt to stick to your wood finish.
 Polyurethane finishes will not adhere to any wax and adding a fresh coat of polyurethane to your floor will be very difficult.

 Trim pet's claws - Pets' claws may scratch your floor's finish.
 Regularly trim dog's claws to help reduce scratching your floor's finish.

-Wipe Spills Immediately - When accidents happen and some liquid gets spilled on your hardwood floor, you should use a slightly damp cloth or paper towel to immediately clean up and dry the effected area.
+Wipe spills immediately - When accidents happen and some liquid gets spilled on your hardwood floor, you should use a slightly damp cloth or paper towel to immediately clean up and dry the affected area.
 For more difficult spots, follow the manufacturer's recommended cleaning procedures.